 Whether you’re a resident or non-resident, you file your Personal Income Tax (PIT) return once a year.
 If you owe Thailand taxes, they are due on March 31st for the prior tax year.

 If you are an entertainer or if you earn advertiser fees, you also must file a mid-year return by September 30th of the given tax year.

 Your tax returns and the amount of taxes due (if they were not paid through employment withholding) are both due on this date.

 How do I file Thailand tax returns?

 You can file your tax returns online through Thailand’s Revenue Department website.
 This website also has links to third-party tax filing services that can help you prepare your income tax return.
-However, US expats may find it best to work with a foreign tax service to ensure you understand all of your tax liabilities and to ensure that if you qualify for any tax breaks and credits, they are claimed.
+However, US expats may find it best to work with a foreign tax service to ensure they understand all of their tax liabilities and to ensure that if they qualify for any tax breaks and credits, they are claimed.

 Do US expats living in Thailand also have to file US taxes?

 Yes.
 Whether you’re a Thailand resident or non-resident who paid Thailand taxes, if you’re still a US citizen or Green Card holder, then you must file a US tax return.

 The US uses a citizenship-based taxation system, which means that you have to file a US tax return every year because of your citizenship rather than your residency location and report any earned income to the Internal Revenue Service (IRS).

 Are US expats living in Thailand taxed twice?